Skull and Rose Tattoos

 They symbolize a struggle between these combating ideas that somehow work well together when depicted through this design.

 On their own, rose tattoos often represent love, beauty, and passion.

 They are often used to memorialize a loved one or hold meaning regarding a certain passion of the person who gets the tattoo.

-Skull tattoos typically represent challenge, struggle, strength, and often times, death.
+Skull tattoos typically represent a challenge, struggle, strength, and oftentimes, death.